College of Arms: Ceremonial

 At State funerals the heralds once again take their place at the front of the royal procession as it enters the place of worship.
 Historically during the procession of royal funerals (usually of the Sovereign) the heralds would carry a piece of armour, representing the various marks of chivalry.
 These included the helm and crest, spurs, gauntlet, target (shield of arms), sword and a literal 'coat of arms' (a heraldic surcoat).
 This procession of chivalry was an integral part of the heraldic royal funeral.
-One of the most solemn role for the heralds during a royal funeral is the reading of the full list of the styles and titles of the deceased.
+One of the most solemn roles for the heralds during a royal funeral is the reading of the full list of the styles and titles of the deceased monarch.
 On 9 April 2002, Garter King of Arms Peter Gwynn-Jones read out the full styles and titles of Queen Elizabeth, The Queen Mother at the end of her funeral service at Westminster Abbey.